Trading causal order for locality

 Let us also remark that whether the AF/BW process arises in general relativity would affect the interpretation of the noncausality witnessed via the perfect state discrimination task we have considered.
 In a Minkowski spacetime, three parties cannot discriminate the SHIFT ensemble with local operations and classical communication.
 However, if the parties are situated in a general-relativistic spacetime that realizes the AF/BW process, then this task becomes feasible.
 A successful discrimination of the SHIFT ensemble would then be an {\em operational signature\/} for the noncausal nature of such a~general-relativistic spacetime.
 On the other hand, if the AF/BW process turns out not to be realizable in a general-relativistic spacetime but instead requires an~intrinsically non-classical notion of spacetime (arising from, \textit{e.g.,} quantum gravity), then this discrimination task would serve as an operational signature of noncausality that is intrinsically non-classical.
 To be sure, in such a situation, the communication between the labs would still be classical but the physical conditions for achieving this communication would be outside the realm of possibilities afforded by general-relativistic spacetimes.
-The latter possibility could have interesting implications for how one might interpret time-delocalized realizations~\cite{oreshkov2019} of the AF/BW process~\cite{wechs2022existence}.
+The latter possibility could have interesting implications for how one might interpret time-delocalized realizations~\cite{oreshkov2019} of the AF/BW process~\cite{wechs2023existence}.

-\textit{Acknowledgments.--} We thank Nicolas Cerf, Stefano Pironio, Mio Murao, Ognyan Oreshkov, and Eleftherios Tselentis for helpful discussions and comments.
+\textit{Acknowledgments.--}We thank Nicolas Cerf, Stefano Pironio, Mio Murao, Ognyan Oreshkov, and Eleftherios Tselentis for helpful discussions and comments, and two anonymous referees for their helpful comments.
 RK also thanks ETH Z\"urich and IQOQI-Vienna, and \"AB also thanks QuIC for supporting the visits that made this work possible.
-RK is supported by the Chargé de Recherche fellowship of the Fonds de la Recherche Scientifique FNRS (F.R.S.-FNRS), Belgium. \"AB~is supported by the Austrian Science Fund~(FWF) through projects ZK3 (Zukunftskolleg) and BeyondC-F7103.
+RK is supported by the Chargé de Recherche fellowship of the Fonds de la Recherche Scientifique FNRS~(F.R.S.-FNRS), Belgium. \"AB~is supported by the Austrian Science Fund~(FWF) through projects ZK3 (Zukunftskolleg) and BeyondC-F7103, and by the Swiss National Science Foundation (SNF) through project~214808.